Guidelines for making an application

 Fill in the working title.

 Applicants’ summaries are important in the evaluation of the applications – the summary is usually the first section the evaluator reads from the application.
-The Foundation may use applicants’ titles and summaries in the Foundation’s communications (such as on its website), and the text from these sections will be published if the grant is awarded.
+When a grant is awarded we may use the applicants’ titles and summaries in the Foundation’s communications (such as on our website or social media), and the text from these sections will be published online.

 The applicant must provide a brief description of the project’s duration and a timetable on the application form.